Solid-that-flows picture of glass-forming liquids

-The above physical picture translates into a generic frequency-dependent loss, $\chi''(\omega)$, as follows.
-The largest barriers are never overcome so the corresponding long relaxation times do not contribute to the loss.
-Consequently, the relaxation-time distribution function $p(\tau)$ has a long-time cutoff roughly at $\ta$, and $\chi''(\omega)$ is Debye-like at low frequencies: $\chi''(\omega)\propto\omega$ whenever $\omega\ta\ll 1$ \cite{sca22}.
-On shorter time scales, i.e., above the $\alpha$ loss-peak frequency, solidity comes into effect resulting in an asymmetric loss peak \cite{gui22}.
-Here we predict $\chi''(\omega)\propto\omega^{-1/2}$, which is based on solving a simple field theory for the density fluctuations in the Gaussian approximation, assuming a wavevector-dependent density decay rate of the form $\Gamma(k)=\Gamma_0+\Dc k^2$ in which $\Gamma_0\sim 1/\ta \ll \Dc/ a^2$ \cite{dyr06a}.
-Conservation laws generally imply a $\Gamma(k)\propto k^2$ type dispersion relation arising from from the spatial Fourier transform of the $\nabla^2$ operator of the diffusion equation \cite{kad63,han13}; thus $\Gamma_0\neq 0$ corresponds to the apparent violation of density conservation discussed in \sect{subsec:conservation} \cite{dyr06a}.
-Note that the picture of \fig{fig:alfabeta}(a) corresponds to the extreme case of a wide barrier distribution, which for many equilibrium-liquid systems may be approached only at unreachably low temperatures.
+The double-percolation picture translates as follows into a generic frequency-dependent loss, $\chi''(\omega)$.
+The largest barriers are as mentioned never overcome so the corresponding long relaxation times do not contribute to the loss.
+Consequently, $p(\tau)$ has a long-time cutoff roughly at $\ta$ and $\chi''(\omega)$ is Debye-like at low frequencies: $\chi''(\omega)\propto\omega$ whenever $\omega\ta\ll 1$ \cite{sca22}.
+On shorter time scales, i.e., above the $\alpha$ loss-peak frequency $\sim 1/\ta$, solidity comes into effect, resulting in an asymmetric loss peak \cite{gui22}.
+Here we predict $\chi''(\omega)\propto\omega^{-1/2}$ based on solving a simple field theory for the density fluctuations in the Gaussian approximation, assuming a wavevector-dependent density decay rate of the form $\Gamma(k)=\Gamma_0+\Dc k^2$ in which $\Gamma_0\sim 1/\ta \ll \Dc/ a^2$ \cite{dyr06a,dyr07a}.
+Conservation laws generally imply a $\Gamma(k)\propto k^2$ dispersion relation arising from the spatial Fourier transform of the $\nabla^2$ operator of the diffusion equation \cite{kad63,han13}, while the $\Gamma_0$ term corresponds to the apparent violation of density conservation discussed above \cite{dyr06a}.
+Note that \fig{fig:alfabeta}(a) relates to the case of a very wide $p(\Delta E)$, which for many equilibrium ultraviscous liquids may apply only at so low temperatures that the system cannot be equilibrated even in long-time experiments.

 A second loss peak is expected at the frequency corresponding to fast-domain percolation (\fig{fig:alfabeta}(a)).
 Following Gao \textit{et al.} \cite{gao23} we identify this with the ubiquitous Johari-Goldstein (JG) $\beta$ process \cite{joh70}, thereby taking several previous works to their logical consequence \cite{don98,rus00,lon01,ste10,sta13,cic14,yu17,bet18,cap19,cap21,cha22,spi22}.